Privacy Risks in Reinforcement Learning for Household Robots: CONCLUSION

+where $\tilde{R}_t$ is a constant 1.
+This method requires the last bias parameter and an accurate reconstruction of the probability.
+Otherwise, the solution may align with optimization-based gradient inversion.
+When adopting RGI to attack other algorithms, the specific action-dependent and return-dependent gradient components should be used for reconstruction.

 \textbf{Experimental setup.} We conducted evaluations of our method on an active perception task using the AI2THOR simulator \cite{kolve2017ai2thor}.
-In the primary setting (S1), private observations were collected using an RGB camera and a depth camera, each providing an image with a resolution of $150\times150$.
-Additionally, we explored the performance in a setting where only a depth camera was available (S2), aiming to examine the privacy risks associated with widely used depth images in robotic tasks.
-The target object's 4-dimensional coordinate was specified by the upstream task within the range of $[-1,1]$.
-Gradients were calculated for individual data samples fed into an initialized network.
-We also study gradient inversion for a trained network in setting S2, please refer to Appendix~\ref{app:more_results}.
-The reconstruction process for both step 2.1 and step 2.2 involved $2\times10^4$ iterations.
-Quantitative evaluation was performed using 240 pre-collected samples.
-For more detailed information about the hyperparameters employed, please refer to Appendix~\ref{app:experiment_settings}.
+In the primary setting (S1), private observations were collected using an RGB and a depth camera, each with a resolution of $150\times150$.
+Additionally, we explored a setting where only a depth camera was available (S2), aiming to examine the privacy risks associated with widely used depth images in robotic tasks.
+The target object's bounding box was specified by the 4-dimensional coordinate from the upstream task within the range of $[-1,1]$.
+Gradients were calculated for individual data samples fed into an initialized network. $\lambda$ is 0.1.
+Optimization-based reconstruction involved $2\times10^4$ iterations with 240 pre-collected samples.
+More settings and results can be found on our \href{https://rl-privacy.github.io/RL-gradient-inversion/}{website}.

+\textbf{Baselines.} DLG~\cite{zhu2019deepleakage} and inverting gradient~\cite{geiping2020inverting} use optimization-based gradient inversion to reconstruct the image input of the classification task.
+DLG~\cite{zhu2019deepleakage} uses MSE as gradient matching loss while the inverting gradient~\cite{geiping2020inverting} uses cosine similarity loss.
+Both calculate the reconstructed gradient from the original objective function.
+In contrast, QGI and RGI leverage the surrogate objective function.
+DLG~\cite{zhu2019deepleakage} optimizes the supervisory signal reconstruction jointly with the input data, while Inverting gradient~\cite{geiping2020inverting} adopts the rule-based method of~\cite{zhao2020idlg} when batch size is 1.
+The direct application of these methods led to low image reconstruction accuracy in our setting.
+Thus, our comparison with these methods is limited to vector and scalar data in the ablation study section with DQN as the victim algorithm.